sap-tutorials/Tutorials/tutorials/ai-core-data/ai-core-data.md

 Download and Install the [AWS Command Line Interface (CLI)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-Open your terminal and run:
+To configure settings for your CWS CLI, open your terminal and run:

 ```BASH
 aws configure